 If you’re worried about your hair falling out, you may find yourself hunting for a potential cause.
-This could lead you to blame one of the products you use on your hair on an almost daily basis – your shampoo.
+This could lead you to blame one of the products you use on your hair frequently – your shampoo.

-Keep on reading to find out more about whether your shampoo could really be the cause of your sudden hair loss.
+Keep on reading to find out more about whether your shampoo and hair washing could really be the cause of your sudden hair loss.

 To understand why your hair may be falling out, you first need to understand the hair growth cycle that your hair goes through.
 This cycle consists of four different stages:

 This is a cycle that everyone’s hair goes through, even those who have long, luscious locks.
 In fact, it’s absolutely normal to lose between 50 and 100 hairs every day without any cause for concern .